In most of the problems we have worked on in these lab exercises,

 example, we might represent the radius of a circle with a

-; menu selections with a char
+double; menu selections with a char or an

-an element of a Life grid with a short int
+an element of a Life grid with a short int.

 However, there are many real-world problems with data objects